LoboAnimae/Computer-Graphics/Lab_3_Models/README.txt

 Models can be found in the Models folder.
 Processes in the lib folder.
 Processes can be found in past labs as well.

+Please run it INSIDE the folder.
+Not anywhere else.